 Welcome!
-Established in 2013, the TJC Archive and Special Collections is responsible for identifying, maintaining, and making available records of enduring value that document the history and development of the college.
+Established in 2013, TJC Archive and Special Collections is responsible for identifying, maintaining and making available all records of enduring value that document the history and development of TJC.

-The Archive also collects materials of interest and significance from alumni and others that help illustrate the college's interaction with the community.
+The Archive also collects materials of interest and significance from alumni and others that reflect TJC's interaction with the community.

 Explore our Digital Collections